Honeymoon (horse): Retirement and breeding record

 As a broodmare she produced just three foals.
 However, her daughter Honey's Gem was a quality runner whose wins included the 1959 Milady Handicap, the 1959 Beverly Handicap in which she set a North American record of 1:34 flat for a mile on dirt, and the 1960 Ramona Handicap.
 Honeymoon's son, Honey's Alibi, was a multiple graded stakes race winner who was the damsire of the great Dahlia, an international champion and U.S. Racing Hall of Fame inductee.

 Harry Warner died in July 1958 and his estate sold off his racing interests in early 1959.
 As part of the dispersal sale, Honeymoon was purchased for $20,000 by Thomas A. Miller of La Jolla, California.

 Honors

-Following its creation, in 1988 Honeymoon was inducted in the California Thoroughbred Hall of Fame.
-In 1956 Hollywood Park Racetrack, the site of a number of her wins, was renamed the Sea Breeze Stakes in her honor.
+Honeymoon was inducted into the California Thoroughbred Hall of Fame following its creation in 1988.
+In 1956, Hollywood Park Racetrack, the site of a number of her wins, renamed the Sea Breeze Stakes in her honor.